in-context-learning-2024/in-context/README.md

 In addition, you need to export your function class in [`src/function_classes/__init__.py`](https://github.com/in-context-learning-2024/in-context/blob/main/src/function_classes/__init__.py)

 To use your function class, you can specify the key you specified in [`src/function_classes/__init__.py`](https://github.com/in-context-learning-2024/in-context/blob/main/src/function_classes/__init__.py) as `type: <that key>` in a training yaml configuration.
 Examples are in [`conf/train/`](https://github.com/in-context-learning-2024/in-context/tree/main/conf/train)

+---
+### Adding New Models

+## Course-Grain Model Changes
+We provide support for creating and training custom models through the ContextModel interface.
+In order to create a custom model, copy the "mod_transformers.py" file.
+Rename the "ModTransformersModel" class to your liking, and change the block_var_declare() function to create new sub-blocks per layer of your architecture, and alter the forward_block() function to specify the ordering of these blocks.
+Based on the extent of the architectural changes, slight changes to model instantiation might be required.
+Add your model to the __init__.py file under src/models.

+## Fine-Grain Model Changes
+The parameters passed into your couse-grain model architecture can be used to turn attention and positional embeddings on/off, change number of successive MAMBA layers, etc. These fine-grain changes should be made under conf/models.yml